ciscoheat/HaxeContracts/README.md

 Heavily inspired by [Microsoft Code Contracts](http://research.microsoft.com/en-us/projects/contracts/), with a few code convention changes like camelCase and better use of Haxe's type inference.

-And of course everything contract-related in software started with [Eiffel](https://en.wikipedia.org/wiki/Eiffel_(programming_language)) and [Design by contract](https://en.wikipedia.org/wiki/Design_by_contract) by Bertrand Meyer.
+And of course everything contract-related in software started with [Eiffel](https://en.wikipedia.org/wiki/Eiffel_(programming_language)) by Bertrand Meyer.
 Thank you!

 ## Download and Install